callumlocke/json-formatter/README.md

 JSON Formatter
 ==============

-Chrome extension for pretty-printing JSON and JSONP when you visit it 'directly'.
+Chrome extension for printing JSON and JSONP nicely when you visit it 'directly' in a browser tab.

 Features
 --------